 Are the requirements for personal protective gear for the 3-WBRC the same as the BRC?

 Yes.
 Personal protective gear includes a helmet designed to meet DOT standards, eye protection, full fingered gloves, over-the-ankle footwear, long-sleeved shirt or jacket and long pants (sturdy, jeans for an example).

 How many participants can be trained in one 3-WBRC?

-The participant/3-WBRC RiderCoach ratio is 6:2, with six participants maximum in a class.
-If only one RiderCoach is available, the maximum number of students is three; additional time may be needed for the range exercises.
+The participant/3-WBRC RiderCoach ratio is 4:1, with 12 participants maximum in a class.
+If only one RiderCoach is available, the maximum number of students is four; additional time may be needed for the range exercises.

 What do successful graduates who complete 3-WBRC receive?